sandwipshanto/Thesis/THESIS_REPORT.md

 ## 5. Results

 This chapter presents our experimental findings organized by research question.
-All results are based on 8,950 model responses across 4 LLMs, 5 jailbreak templates, 3 prompt sets, and 3 temperature settings.
+All results are based on approximately 2,250 model responses across 3 LLMs (GPT-4o-mini, Llama-3-8B, Mistral-7B), 5 jailbreak templates, 3 prompt sets, and 3 temperature settings. **Note:** Gemma-1.1-7B was excluded from experiments due to budget constraints.

 ### 5.1 RQ1: Code-Mixing Effectiveness